-Dr Pippa Hugo, Child & Adolescent Psychiatrist and Lead Eating Disorder Consultant at Priory Hospital Roehampton, provides advice for parents who may be concerned their child has an eating disorder...
+Dr Pippa Hugo, Child and Adolescent Psychiatrist and Lead Eating Disorder Consultant at Priory Hospital Roehampton, provides advice for parents who may be concerned their child has an eating disorder.

 1. Eating disorders explained

 If you suspect your child has an eating disorder, you might be scared to mention anything, worried you will make it worse.
 However, the sooner you talk with them about it, the better.
 Once they accept they have a problem, the faster and the more likely it is that your child will be able to make a full recovery.
 Recovery involves not just getting physically better but also regaining a healthy attitude towards eating, and improving confidence and self esteem.

 There are two main types of eating disorders that commonly affect young people:

 There are also ‘atypical’ eating disorders, like food addiction, for example.
-These do not fully match the symptoms criteria needed to be diagnosed as an eating disorder, but are still a cause for real concern.
+These do not fully match the criteria needed to be diagnosed as either anorexia or bulimia, but are still a cause for real concern.
 Many patients do not meet the full criteria but can still be very unwell.

 What is it?

 Anorexia nervosa is an eating disorder which focuses on starving the body, often causing the individual to become dangerously thin.
-It is associated with extreme food restriction and a real fear of gaining weight, together with inaccurate self body image, which can also lead to body dysmorphia.
+It is associated with extreme food restriction and a real fear of gaining weight, together with an inaccurate self body image, which can also lead to body dysmorphia.
 Anorexia affects both genders, but is most common amongst young women between the ages of 14 and 25.

 - Significant weight loss (or failure to grow as expected in children)

-- Behavioural symptoms include limiting food and drink consumption and excessive exercise
+- Behavioural symptoms include limiting food and drink consumption, and engaging in excessive exercise

-- Psychological symptoms include preoccupation with food and weight, disturbance in body image with a fear of being at a normal weight
+- Psychological symptoms include preoccupation with food and weight, and disturbance in body image with a fear of being at a normal weight

 - Can be associated with depression, anxiety, self-harm and suicidal thoughts